 You might be running your projects smoothly, but what happens when some sudden requests come up?
 Or if any last-minute opportunities arise, or your best resource goes on unplanned leave?
 Ad hoc requests are also very common, and they can derail your project schedule and team’s work.
 You might have not planned for such contingencies and hence all your estimates in your project and resource plan and your utilization numbers can go for a toss.
 Hence, it’s important to have a realistic view of what your team can accomplish.
 Bake in some time for any such exigencies or unplanned pitfalls, so that your project and resource plan is not impacted in a big way.

 A project manager needs to strike a proper balance between the resources and projects.
 You should be aware of what your team members are working on and how you can encourage them to do their best.
-So, ensure to review every project and progress each resource is making.
+So, ensure to review every project and the progress each resource is making.
 Identify any snags you foresee and introduce actions to resolve them.
 Additionally, keep tracking all key metrics to spot any areas that may require more attention.

-While doing enterprise resource scheduling, it's important to prioritize various tasks or opportunities, special requests, organizational goals, and final deliverable.
+While doing enterprise resource scheduling, it's important to prioritize various tasks or opportunities, special requests, organizational goals, and final deliverables.
 To ensure effective resource planning, you need to think about how you will take care of any ad hoc requests and if they are important or urgent to address.
 You must have heard people say that a certain task will take just a few minutes, but that doesn't happen.
 At times, ad hoc requests end up hampering your entire schedule.
 Therefore, for effective resource management and especially while scheduling, you should be aware of how much effort a particular request or task will take.
 By determining your priorities in a systematic manner, you can allocate resources and streamline your business operations easily and in a better way.

 Resources always perform the best when they feel passionate about the work they do.
-If your team members are working on projects that don't match their interest or competencies, then the outcome won't be of good quality.
+If your team members are working on projects that don't match their interests or competencies, then the outcome won't be of good quality.
 It's vital for a project manager to know his or her teammates and find out what they enjoy doing and where their interest lies.
-This enables in finding the best match when you need a resource for a project or task and optimal resource allocation will be a possibility.
+This enables you in finding the best match when you need a resource for a project or task and optimal resource allocation will be a possibility.
 Also, if your team member has done well on some task, never let it pass unrewarded.
 It's good to let people know that their efforts are important to the project.

 In today's times, using manual processes doesn't work.
 If you aim to improve your team's productivity, then you need to use the latest technologies and automate your processes and manual tasks.
 For example, if you use the right resource management software, it will take care of the status reporting, dashboards, timesheets, resource planning, etc. Removing mundane tasks will free up people's time and reduce errors.
 When your team members have more free time, you can reallocate them to other crucial projects that are on priority.
 Also, using resource management software helps you pull out the needed information and create comprehensive reports and visual dashboards.

-A leading resource management software designed for project managers, entrepreneurs, and business leaders alike, Enbraun's eResource Scheduler transforms the way an organization operates.
+designed for project managers, entrepreneurs, and business leaders alike, Enbraun's eResource Scheduler transforms the way an organization operates.
 Manage your time in a better way and brace for success.
-By using this effective resource management tool, you can plan projects, use your resources optimally, track performance, utilization, and handle leave management – all on this single Cloud-based resource scheduling platform.
-With its brilliant features like ease of use, high configurability, and an intuitive interface, it’s a favored choice of many global businesses since 2011.
-Use this award-winning resource management software for effective resource planning and scheduling your people and tasks conveniently.
+By using this effective resource management tool, you can plan projects, use your resources optimally, track performance, and utilization, and handle leave management – all on this single Cloud-based resource scheduling platform.
+With its brilliant features like ease of use, high configurability, and an intuitive interface, it’s been a favored choice of many global businesses since 2011.
+Use this award-winning resource management software for effective resource planning and scheduling of your people and tasks conveniently.
 Want to create some insightful reports?
 Fret not!
 Be it from the planning stage, the development, or the review phase, with eResource Scheduler you get detailed reports and dashboards in just a few simple steps.
 Sign up and get a free trial to check out how this tool will benefit you.